Simply Ballet History – The Tutu

 Thank you

-Posted on 11 January 202127 February 2024Categories Simply Ballet
+Posted on 11 January 202123 April 2024Categories Simply Ballet

 Thank you for booking!

 You will received a confirmation email for your booking.
 (If you can’t find it – please check your spam folder).
 This will have your class date, time and level.
-There is also a link to complete any remaining details we might need before your trial class.
+There is also a link to complete any remaining details we might need before your class.

 We’ve also sent you all the information you need to know before your trial class as a document, but below are some of the most important bits.